MicrosoftDocs/azure-devops-docs/docs/pipelines/release/env-templates.md

 ### Can I export templates or share them with other subscriptions, enterprises, or projects?

 Custom templates that you create are scoped to the project that you created them in.
-Templates cannot be exported or shared with another project, collection, server, or account.
+Templates cannot be exported or shared with another project, collection, server, or organization.
 You can, however, export a release pipeline and import it into another project, collection, server, or subscription.
 Then you can re-create the template for use in that location.